 I don’t eat breakfast.
 Eating breakfast makes me so hungry.
 (But if I do eat something in the morning, I avoid sugar and try to eat protein).

 Basically, I try to start the day with silence and peace as a stark contrast from what will soon happen at my job.

 11. Getting rid of something everyday.

 Whenever something gets in my way of finding something, and I can’t figure out why I would have this item anyway, I’ll just toss it.
 Also, if I hate something, I’ll throw it away.
 It seems like a small thing but I know I’ve gotten rid of a lot of little obstacles in my apartment every day because of this.
-I’m not very organized so I’ve learned to have less stuff.
+I’m not very organized and I hate taking care of objects so I’ve learned to shop less.
 Not shopping means less stuff to take care of, organize, and then ultimately throw away because I can never figure out how to keep track of it all.
 Ultimately, for me, less stuff means less stress.
 And getting rid of stuff I hate is also less stress.

 Also, don’t have a junk drawer.
 Just get rid of the junk.
-You’ll thank me.
+You’ll thank yourself.

 12. Spending 30 minutes out in the sun/exercising.